brianhouse/sound_art/lectures/06_synthesis.md

 ![](media/06_13_complex_.png)

-Notice how the operator Objects multiply or add to LFOs by a given value, which changes their range.
+Notice how the operator objects multiply or add to LFOs by a given value, which changes their range.

 ## Saving and loading